palewire/first-visual-story/readthedocs/index.rst

 Chapter 6: Hello chart
 **********************

-We'll use two JavaScript libraries to make our charts: `D3 <https://d3js.org/>`_ and `D4 <http://visible.io/>`_.
-D4 is basicaly a layer on top of D3 to make building simple charts easier.
+We have data, but what does it look like?
+To visualize our data, we're going to use `plotly.js <https://plot.ly/javascript/>`.
+Plotly.js is an open source library built on the popular `D3 <https://d3js.org/>` library, which powers a lot of the news graphics made with JavaScript you'll see.

-First, use npm to install the packages.
-We're installing a "bleeding-edge" version of D4 that's meant to work in modern setups.
+First, use npm to install plotly.js.

 .. code-block:: bash

-    $ npm install d3
+    $ npm install -s plotly.js

-    $ npm install -s git+https://git@github.com/heavysixer/d4.git
+The ``-s`` argument saves plotly to a dependencies file.
+That way, if you ever need to go through the install steps for your app again, you can do so easily.

 From here, we'll be working in our ``_scripts`` folder.
 Create a file called ``charts.js`` inside of ``src/_scripts/``.